DJF3/Cisco-Video-System-Status-Monitor/README.md

 # Roadmap
 * Make the background and text placement/formatting easy to customize
 * Include jQuery to remove internet access dependency
 * Dashboard that displays the status for multiple meetingrooms.
-(Remove people count and only use people presence? i.e. do we care about the number of people?)
+(Remove people count and only use _people presence_? (do we care about _the number of people_?)

 <a name="feedback"/>